 - Site Goals: What are your goals for your website?

 - Site Content: Who is your website for?

 - Site Title: Enter your site title (business name).

 You can choose to answer or to skip these questions.
 After entering the editor, you will find it to be much like Squarespace’s templates, clean and minimalistic.
 This will require you to do a bit of digging in terms of locating the features you want to find.
 Now, let’s explore eCommerce-specific features that will help grow your online customer base and lead your store in the direction of success.

 When you enter a template, access a plethora of sections.
 First, there is the orders section tab.
 Up next, inventory, following this is customers, and finally discounts.
 There are, of course, traditional elements of your website that can be edited via pages, design, analytics, settings and, help.
-All of this can be found in our review of Squarespace’s editing features for traditional small business websites.
+All of this can be found in our Squarespace review for traditional small business websites.